Brazil–Japan relations: History

-Trade Volume
+Trade volume

-Japan and Brazil shares a long term trade relationship.
+Japan and Brazil share a long term trade relationship.
 Japan's exports to Brazil have doubled and imports have tripled in decade.
 The main imports from Brazil is ores slag and ash, cereals, and meat, while the main exports to Brazil are vehicles other than railway, tramway, machinery, and electrical.
 In 2018, Brazil exported $4.46B to Japan, while Japan exported $4.12B to Brazil.
 Though the share of Japan in Brazil's exports and Brazilian imports in Japan has dropped about 1.1%, during the last 23 years the exports of Japan to Brazil have increased at an annualized rate of 1.79%.
 There is much room for improving bilateral trading relationship to get mutual benefits.
 Japan and Brazil try to increase the trading relationship through various ways including discussion on trade bloc of meat and a specific trade area in 2018.

-Direct Investment
+Direct investment

 Japan's foreign direct investment (FDI) in Brazil is increasing since last century and more than 450 Japanese companies are operating in the Brazilian market.
 The amount of direct investment from Japan in 2018 was $2,203 million.
 Japanese investment focuses on the manufacturing sector.
 Brazil occupies the 10th position in the rank of Japan's FDI.
 To foster the bilateral trade and FDI, the Brazil-Japan Economic Agreement plays the key role.

+Culture

+Japanese cultural imports such as anime, video games, food, films, music (J-pop) have had a significant impact in Brazil.

+Brazilian jiu-jitsu is a martial art that is a variation of the Japanese martial art jujutsu.
+It was first developed around 1925 by two Brazilian brothers after one of the brothers was taught Kodokan judo by a Japanese judoka in 1917.
+BJJ eventually came to be its own defined combat sport through the innovations, practices, and adaptation of Gracie jiu-jitsu and judo, and has become one of the essential martial arts for modern MMA.

-Public Perception of Relations
+Public perception of relations

 In 2013, due to the Ministry of Foreign Affairs’ commissions, a private surveying agency in Brazil conduct a public opinion poll on the image of Japan in Brazil.
 Interviews show that 78% of the respondents believed that Japan and Brazil had “friendly” or “rather friendly” relations.
 In addition, 84% expected an increase of the importance of Japan for Brazil in the future.
 With regard to Japan's commitment to global issues, Brazilians recognized such areas as "environmental protection" (42%), "sustainable society" (32%) and "support for disaster prevention" (31%).

+A survey published in 2013 by BBC News showed that Brazil is one of the most pro-Japan countries in the world.
+A dominant negative perception against Brazil on Japan's part could not be proven.
+According to the survey, 71% of Brazilians view Japan's influence positively and only 10% do otherwise.
+In Japan, 40% of its people view Brazil's influence positively and 3% negatively.
+Most respondents didn't have an opinion on how favourable or adverse Brazilian influence was in their country.